emcniece/s3_size/README.md

 5) Click add and restart HA to let the integration load
 6) Go to settings and choose `Devices & Services`
 7) Click `Add Integration` and search for `S3 Bucket Info`
-8) Configure the integration by copying your `Bucket Name` `AWS Credentials` when prompted
+8) Configure the integration by copying your `Bucket Name` and `AWS Credentials` when prompted

 ## Usage